SinaC/TetriNET/readme.txt

-score by player not sorted by team when a player joins a running game, opponents grid should be sent to player when a player joins a running game, he's not considered as playing and then don't receive death notification
+score by player not sorted by team when a player joins a running game, opponents grid should be sent to player when a player joins a running game, he's not considered as playing and then don't receive death notification when a spectator joins a running game, opponents status (alive/dead) should be sent to player when a spectator joins a running game, options should be sent to player

 wcf + jquery
 http://stackoverflow.com/questions/4336212/return-json-data-from-a-wcf-service-with-nettcpbinding